microsoft/CodeXGLUE/NL-code-search-WebQuery/README.md

 The processed data can be found in `./data` directory.

-Data statistics of CodeSearch-webQuery are shown in the below table:
+Data statistics of NL-code-search-WebQuery are shown in the below table:

 |             | #Examples |
 | ----------- | :-------: |